The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 If my new company will not have any full time employees other than myself can I still use the structure?

 Yes.
-In fact, the administration of the Plan will be much easier if your business will have no employees other than yourself since you will not require the services of a third-party Plan Administrator or record-keeper.
-If you elect to purchase new company stock along with your new 401(k) Plan, as the sole employee of the Company, you could serve as the Plan’s trustee and administrator.
+In fact, the administration of the plan will be much easier if your business will have no employees other than yourself since you will not require the services of a third-party plan administrator or record-keeper.
+If you elect to purchase new company stock along with your new 401(k) plan, as the sole employee of the company, you could serve as the plan’s trustee and administrator.

-What are the benefits of Rollover Business Startups/401(k) Business Financing?
+What are the benefits of ROBS?

 Tax Savings – If you plan on using retirement funds to invest in a business, you could simply withdraw the funds.
 However, you will be hit with a huge tax bill and may owe penalties.
 All contributions to traditional plans are tax-deferred.
 This means you will owe taxes on all distributions.
 If you were to take a large sum of money to invest in a business, the tax hit will be enormous.
 Further, if you are under age 59 1/2 when withdrawing from the plan, you will be hit with a 10% early withdrawal penalty.
 Using the ROBS solution allows you to take distributions tax- and penalty-free!